NittoNeko/CastleWar/README.md

 Feel free to download the source and build on your own.

-# Technical issues

-This project is:

-  - poorly designed and organized due to lack of time.
-  - just to demonstrate our understandings of basic elements of a game.

 # Notice

 If the build fails or you just want to see what does the game look like,